Nannay93/Nannay93/README.md

 Hi there 👋

-- 👯 I’m looking to find my first position as an iOS developer
+- 👯 I’m looking to find my first position as a developer
 - 🔭 I’m currently working on my thesis
 - 🌱 I’m currently learning and enrolled in Udacity's iOS Developer Nanodegree
 - 💬 Ask me about sustainable aviation